denten-books/plain-text/main.md

 into those for whom text exists as a fixed analog given, and those for whom they function as a truly digital medium, capable of amending further texts, men, and machines.
-To paraphrase a post-structuralist insight, the process of active interpretation is in itself a type of creation, forever advancing rather than apprehending the lateral movement of thought.
+To paraphrase a post-structuralist insight, the process of digital interpretation is in itself a type of creativity, forever advancing rather than apprehending the lateral movement of thought.

 ### 1.1.4 Transmediation